MobiSurvStd/MobiSurvStd/docs/src/format/persons.md

   - If the value is `"yes"`, then the person is not younger than 17.
   - If the value is `"in_progress"`, then the person is not younger than 15.

-### `has_public_transit_subscription`

-Whether the person owns a valid public-transit subscription.

-Usually, the question asked is "did you have a valid public-transit subscription yesterday?" which means that the subscription was valid during the person's surveyed trips.

-- **Type:** Boolean

 ### `public_transit_subscription`

 Type of public-transit subscription that the person owns.